itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post.md

 With Bitbucket, developers have great workflows for collaborating on software projects.
 You can see exactly what has changed when someone makes an update, multiple people can make updates at the same time and new features can be separated into branches.

-So why can't we have these workflows when building websites for non-technical users?
+So why can't we have these workflows when building websites for non-developers?
 Database backed content management systems offer basic revision control but they lack the other benefits you get with Bitbucket.

-With the CloudCannon Bitbucket add-on, developers get all the advantages of using Bitbucket to build websites **and** non-technical people can update content.
+With the CloudCannon Bitbucket add-on, developers get all the advantages of using Bitbucket to build websites **and** non-developers can update content.

 ### What is CloudCannon?

-CloudCannon helps agencies and enterprises build websites for non-technical users faster.
+CloudCannon helps agencies and enterprises build websites for non-developers faster.
 Developers build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
 CloudCannon synchronizes the files and deploys the site live.

-Non-technical users log into CloudCannon and update content inline.
+Non-developers log into CloudCannon and update content inline.
 All updates are kept in sync between CloudCannon and Bitbucket.

 ### Why use CloudCannon?